Rubix982/NetPulse/README.md

-# SpeedChronicle
+# NetPulse

-**SpeedChronicle** is a lightweight tool that periodically measures your internet speed using a cron job and stores the results locally.
+**NetPulse** is a lightweight tool that periodically measures your internet speed using a cron job and stores the results locally.
 You can view the logged data either via the command-line interface or in your browser, ensuring you always have a clear view of your internet performance history.

 ## Features